FabiowQuixada/isml-linter/docs/contribute.md

 - /src/spec/templates/default/rules/tree/my_new_rule/template_0.isml
 - /src/spec/templates/default/rules/tree/my_new_rule/template_1.isml

 Naming is very important here for both the spec file and templates.
-Notice that the `my_new_rule` directory snakecase convention.
+Notice that the `my_new_rule` directory snake-case convention.

 You can easily copy and adapt from other rules specs.
 We recommend you to take [one-element-per-line-Spec][one-element-per-line-spec] as base for your specs.